QubitPi/jersey-webservice-template/docs/docs/security.md

 Core Concepts
 -------------

-API authentication is largely a solved problem and generally outside the scope of Jersey WS Template.
+API authentication is largely a solved problem and generally outside the scope of Jersey Webservice Template.

-Jersey WS Template does, however, adds a layer of security on its own by validating [OAuth 2 access token] on all incoming request.
+Jersey Webservice Template does, however, adds a layer of security on its own by validating [OAuth 2 access token] on all incoming request.
 Each API request requires a standard **"Authentication": "Bearer <access_token>"** token header:

 :::info